iqnev/blog/content/posts/graalvm-native-image.md

 - More cost-effective

 GraalVM Native Image is a key enabler of cloud-native Java development and can help you achieve the performance, scalability, and cost savings that your business demands.

-I hope this updated text is more helpful!